ItsTusharbz/aws-notes-obsidian-/Notes/IAM (Identity and Access  Management).md

 eg EC2 service can have IAMReadOnly role attached to it.
 This way EC2 service can read list of users, credentialReport etc.

 ##### Security Tools
-1. IAM Credentials Rport (Account-level)
+1. IAM Credentials Report (Account-level)
    - Report list of all user account and credentials
 2. IAM Access Advisor (user-level)
    - List of permission granted to user and services they accessed